ALEX-JX17/Api-JWT-Authentication/README.md

 In the header, send:
     Authorization: the gotten token
 expected:
-    To get a list of at least one record
+    To get a list of users at least one record